USSR anti-religious campaign (1928–1941): Financial persecution

 Discriminatory land use policies had been introduced prior to 1929, which made it such that clergy who wanted land plots for private cultivation needed special permission and that this permission could only be given if no one else requested the land for use, and if such a request did arise the state could confiscate the land from the clergyman and give it to the person who requested it.
 The clergy also had no priority in claim to the land that belonged to the Church prior to 1917.
 In 1928 it was made illegal for clergy to join co-operative and collective farms.
 In addition there were no laws that limited the rights of local governments to refuse land plots to clergy arbitrarily.
 All of this legislation contributed to a situation in which the clergy had no land to cultivate.

 Clerical housing began to be rented at 10% of their commercial value in 1929 (in comparison to 1–2% for others living in the same type of building).
 Clergy that had annual income surpassing 3000 rubles could not remain in nationalized or municipalized buildings and they had to be evicted by April 8, 1929.
 No further leases of such buildings to clergy of any income were permitted, and it was also made illegal for them to reside in the homes of others.
 The only way they could live then was in private houses that they rented, of which after the collectivization nothing remained except semi-rural cottages.
 In the context of the persecution few laypeople would offer such housing to clergy out of fear of reprisal.
-This lack of housing forced many priests to leave their vocation and take civilian jobs.
+This lack of housing forced a number of priests to leave their vocation and take civilian jobs.

 Priests' wives could nominally divorce their husbands in order to get jobs to support their families.
 Priests could be seen in rags in front of churches begging for alms and reportedly it could occur where priests had to mount the pulpit wearing their underclothes for lack of any other clothing that they owned.